goodlyrottenapple/calculus-toolbox/README.md

 - macOS: For macOS, simply download the [Docker CE desktop app](https://download.docker.com/mac/stable/Docker.dmg) and install it on your system.
 - Ubuntu: Follow this [guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04) to install Docker on Ubuntu
-- Other linux: Check the [Docker documentation](https://docs.docker.com/engine/installation/) for install instructions for other linux distributions.
+- Other Linux: Check the [Docker documentation](https://docs.docker.com/engine/installation/) for install instructions for other Linux distributions.
 - Windows 10: Download [Docker CE for Windows](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe) and install it on your system.
 Please see the [docs](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install) for further information on installing and using Docker on Windows.

 ## Setup